Mikeojie/alx-system_engineering-devops/0x02-shell_redirections/README.md

-each script contains the commands to each task
+each script contains commands to execute each tasks